 Criterion for Renewal

-- Scholarship recipients must remain full-time (taking 12 or more credits each semester and complete 24 or more credits each academic year) and must pursue a BS degree in Engineering at Rutgers.
+- Scholarship recipients must remain full-time (taking 12 or more credits each semester and complete 24 or more credits each academic year) and must pursue a BS degree at Rutgers.

-- Students must maintain a cumulative GPA of 3.0 or better (3.25 or better for Presidential Scholarship).
+- Students awarded before 12/1/2017 must maintain a cumulative GPA of 3.0 or better (3.25 or better for Presidential Scholarship).
+Students awarded after 12/1/2017 must maintain a cumulative GPA of 3.25 or better (3.5 or better for Presidential Scholarship).
 Please visit the scholarship page at the Office of Financial Aid for the detailed requirement and additional stipulation on the renewal of Merit-Aid Scholarships.

 - Students enrolled in the 5-year Bioenvironmental Engineering program (Major Code 117) are eligible to receive an one-year extension to cover the 5th year of their undergraduate study.